-Assistance League of Omaha members work to raise awareness and help children and adults in the Greater Omaha area.
-Success is measured in the number of people we can help, and the quality of programs and services provided.
-These programs are fueled by dedicated, caring volunteers and generous donors like you.
+Assistance League of Omaha members work to meet identified needs of children and adults in the Greater Omaha area.
+Success is measured through continuous monitoring and focusing on the organization's strategic plans.
+Philanthropic programs are fueled by dedicated, caring volunteers and generous donors.

 Mission and Vision Statements

 Mission: Assistance League Volunteers transforming the lives of children and adults through community programs.

 Vision: Essential needs are met in our community and families flourish.